wiseodd/hipsternet/README.md

-# Hipster Neural Net
+# hipsternet
-All the hipster things in Neural Net in a single repo: hipster optimization algorithms, hispter regularization, everything!
+All the hipster things in Neural Net in a single repo: hipster optimization algorithms, hispter regularizations, everything!

 Note, things will be added over time, so not all the hipsterest things will be here immediately.
 Also don't use this for your production code: use this to study and learn new things in the realm of Neural Net, Deep Net, Deep Learning, whatever.